 Focus instead on celebrating what they do achieve.
 Deep down you will know whether your son/daughter gave it their best shot and if they did, recognise and reward that.
 They might never have been school dux material even if they gave 100%.
 Therefore defining them simply by the grades they receive belittles the time and effort invested in sitting the exams.

 Surviving the pressure-cooker environment of exams itself is worthy of celebration and reward.

 The character of each child will differ markedly in how they view exam results day.
-Some will be beside themselves with anxiety (again we suggest a look at ‘Do exam results define your future?’ ).
+Some will be beside themselves with anxiety.
 Meanwhile, others will be confident and assured whatever the outcome.